lucidobservor/floramancer-modpack/README.md

 	- Tier two and three runes have been tweaked slightly to require more varied ingredients.
 The new runic recipes are designed not to be strictly more expensive, but rather to contain new ingredients that there was previously no reason to automate except for decorative purposes, such as metamorphic stone and clay.
-	- By default, the mana cost of the Galactic Potato is equivalent to just under 27 Rank SS Terra Shatterers.
-In Hard mode, this is unchanged, while in Normal mode, the cost reduced to 15% of that.
+	- By default, the mana cost of the Galactic Potato is equivalent to just under 52 Rank SS Terra Shatterers.
+In Hard mode, this is unchanged, while in Normal mode, the cost reduced to a tenth of that.

 - **Infinite Lava** - Lava in the Nether is infinite below y = 32 (The level of the lava lakes).
 This allows for the full automation of the thermalilly, something which isn't possible in pure Botania.
+If that's too easy for you, you can also employ some trickery with the Flame Resistant Saddle from Horse Tweaks.

 - **Garden of Glass Compatibility** - There are no recipe changes that should interfere with progression in a Garden of Glass world.